WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Phase: `Night` or `Day`, limits the protection to only be active during a certain phase.
 - Duration: A duration type

-As a result of a Protecting the <Target> receives a defense attribute.
+As a result of a Protecting the <Target> receives a `Defense` attribute.

 ---
 #### Applying